Scouts BSA provides young men and women with real-world leadership experiences, camping, outdoor adventures, service

 practiced at troop meetings come alive with purpose.
 Outside

-is the laboratory in which Boy Scouts gain self-esteem,
+is the laboratory in which Scouts gain self-esteem,

 leadership skills, and an appreciation for the world around them.

-Boy Scouts travel to amazing places, from the mountains of New Mexico to the Florida Keys.
+Scouts BSA troops travel to amazing places, from the mountains of New Mexico to the Florida Keys.
 Ride jet-skis, ATVs, horses, and climb 60-foot walls all at summer camp.
-Boy Scouts can get you there.
+Scouts BSA can get you there.

 pace.
-Choose from 120 interests ranging from game develeopment to wilderness survival.
+Choose from 120 interests ranging from game development to wilderness survival.
 Experts in these fields are ready to provide fun, real-world experiences.
 A Scout is rewarded for each achievement which helps him

 gain self-confidence.
-Setting their own goals helps Boy Scouts grow in self-reliance.
+Setting their own goals helps Scouts grow in self-reliance.

 How often do we meet?